Application deadline: May 1, 2023

 Presented to selected student members pursuing graduate education at either the Master's or Ph.D. or Ed.D. level.
-This program will give selected individuals studying in the academic advising field or those with an interest in pursuing a career in academic advising an opportunity to attend the 42nd NACADA Annual Conference on Academic Advising in Phoenix, AZ.
+This program will give selected individuals studying in the academic advising field or those with an interest in pursuing a career in academic advising an opportunity to attend NACADA's Annual Conference on Academic Advising.

 The scholarship will waive the student member registration fee to attend the annual conference.
 The provision of this type of support upholds one of the primary goals of the Association, which is to offer comprehensive professional development opportunities.

 These scholarships are made possible due to the success of the NACADA Silent Auction held during the Annual Conference.

 - be a current NACADA student member (Note: Student membership requires certification that the student is currently enrolled and is not fully employed in an advising position).
 Please see the NACADA Student Membership Application.

 - demonstrate an interest in advising as a profession.